m4rk4y/good-robot/README.md

 Robots cannot be moved past the table boundaries, nor onto an occupied position.

-The table can however be resized on the fly so that a Robot is outside its boundaries.
-Please don't do this :-)
+The table can however be resized on the fly so that a Robot can suddenly find itself outside the boundaries.
+Please don't do this as it upsets the Robot's world view :-)

 Flow
 ----